World Cup Draw 2018 Results: Groups, Bracket and Schedule Revealed

 World Cup Draw 2018 Results: Groups, Bracket and Schedule RevealedDecember 1, 2017

-England have drawn Belgium, Tunisia and Panama in their group for the 2018 FIFA World Cup, while defending champions Germany will face Mexico, Sweden and South Korea in Russia.
+England have drawn Belgium, Tunisia and Panama in their group for the 2018 FIFA World Cup, while defending champions Germany will face Mexico, Sweden and Korea Republic in Russia.

 Five-time winners Brazil, who came top in South American qualifying, have been drawn in Group E with Switzerland, Costa Rica and Serbia.